Im-Bee/Shenanigans-with-bitmaps/README.md

-Currently it works only with 24-bit bitmaps.
+Currently it works only with 24-bit bitmaps. <br/>
+Works only on windows.